jperon/lyluatex/lyluatex.md

 \lyCmd{preLilyPondExample, \cmd{postLilyPondExample}}
-If either of these macros is defined it will be expanded immediately before or after the score.
-This may for example be used to wrap the example in environments.
+If either of these macros is defined it will be expanded immediately before or after the score; this may for example be used to wrap the example in environments, though there probably are better ways to do so.
+With \option{verbatim}, \cmd{preLilyPondExample} will take place after the verbatim block, just before the score.

 ### Fullpage